-The success of online to offline marketing – which is estimated to reach over 150 billion USD in consumer spending by 2022 – depends on the digital ecosystem.
-Over 99.1% of consumers have access to mobile Internet and spend an average of five hours and 50 minutes online.
+The success of online to offline marketing depends on the digital ecosystem.
+Over 99.1% of consumers have access to mobile internet and spend an average of five hours and 50 minutes online.
 Therefore, the easiest, most effective way to target this digital consumer is online.

-However, the advantages of O2O marketing far exceed increasing sales and profits and extend to other valuable aspects of business, including:
+However, the advantages of online to offline marketing in China far exceed increasing sales and profits and extend to other valuable aspects of business, including:

 Three core factors encourage consumer spending, especially in Millennials and Gen Z consumers: